-Assessment: Students will take a district-wide exam at the end of the 2^{nd} quarter and the NYS Algebra Regents Examination in June.
+Assessment: Students will take the NYS Algebra Regents Examination In June.
 This Regents exam will be the final examination for the course and will count as 20% of the final course average.

-Textbook: Algebra I, published by McDougal Littell/Houghton Mifflin, @2008
+Textbook: Algebra I, published by McDougal Littell/Houghton Mifflin, @2008 and NYS Module